 Video Creation Guidelines

-The application video is an opportunity to show the AUSL team your passion and enthusiasm for urban education beyond your written essay.
-We strongly recommend that you create a video to let us “meet” you during the application process.
+The application video is an opportunity to show the AUSL team your passion and enthusiasm for urban education beyond your written essay and allows us to “meet” you during the application process.

 Application and Testing Fees